ajuna-network/ajuna-sub0/README.md

 3. **Usage Examples**
 Hands-on Demo to show storage changes polling, subscription to storage changes, extrinsic execution.
 4. **Building a working Unity app**
-We will build a small Unity app using the generated SDK of
+We will build a small Unity app using the generated SDK

 ## Main Toolchain Repos